 By the 1850s, miners were coming from places worldwide — Britain, Europe, China, Australia, North and South America.
 However, the gold was getting harder to find, and competition grew fierce between the miners.
 At the same time, merchants raised the prices of mining tools, clothing, and food to astronomical levels.
 A miner had to find an ounce of gold a day just to break even.
 Most miners barely found enough gold to pay for daily expenses.
-Nevertheless, it was among the most important eras of migration in American history and led to statehood for California.
+Nevertheless, it was among the most important eras of migration in American history and led to California’s statehood.

 As miners continued to invent faster, more destructive methods of finding gold, the land was ravaged.
 Hillsides were washed away in torrents of water, and towns downstream were inundated by immense floods of mud.
 Water supplies were poisoned with mercury, arsenic, cyanide, and other toxins.
 Grand forests of oak and pine were leveled for mining timbers.

 The peak production of placer gold occurred in 1853.
 Every year after that, less gold was found, but more and more men were in California to share in the dwindling supply.
 Thousands of disillusioned gold seekers returned home with little to show for their time and glad to escape with their health.

 After the boom, many miners returned to San Francisco, rich or more often broke and looking for wages.
 Like many cities of the 19th century, the infrastructures of San Francisco and other boom towns near the fields were strained by the sudden influx; leftover cigar boxes and planks served as a sidewalk, and crime became a problem, causing vigilantes to rise and serve the populace in the absence of police.

 Instead of returning home, other miners sent for their families, turning to agriculture and other businesses as a way of survival.

 The California Gold Rush is generally considered to have ended in 1858 when the New Mexico Gold Rush began.
-Afterward, the hearty pioneers of California found the land unbelievably productive, and ultimately the state’s great wealth came not from its mines but from its farms.
+Afterward, California’s hearty pioneers found the land unbelievably productive, and ultimately the state’s great wealth came not from its mines but its farms.